leungsteve/ReviewsConsumerToMongoDB/README.md

 - for each message:
 -   GETs a sentiment from the sentiment service
 -   Appends the sentiment to the message
--   PUTs the document in MongoDB, in the O11y DB and the O11yCollection collection
+-   Inserts the document in MongoDB, in the O11y DB and the O11yCollection collection

 Kafka headers are populated by the producer with trace details.
 For example:
 ```